 Mathematics is the study of pattern, structure, and change.
 Although it is one of the most ancient disciplines, new mathematics is being created every day.
-It can be found in everything from Internet security, to green energy technology, to Wall Street investment strategies.
+It can be found in everything from Internet security and green energy technology to Wall Street investment strategies.

 Classes in Western's Department of Mathematics emphasize analytical thinking and problem-solving skills that will serve you well not just in mathematics, but in many other careers, including law, business, and a range of technical fields.
 Mathematics students benefit from small class sizes, which allow a high level of interaction with faculty.

-Compared to the BA and BS Mathematics programs this major requires that each student take a carefully selected sequence of courses focusing on a particular area of application of mathematics.
+Compared to the BA and BS Mathematics programs, the Applied Mathematics major requires that each student take a carefully selected sequence of courses focusing on a particular area of application of mathematics.

 Beyond the Classroom